nathanmentley/RemoteCongress/README.md

     docker run --entrypoint /app/RemoteCongress.Server.DataSeeder --net=host remote-congress/api

-The data seeder will parse included xml files to generate public private key pairs for each senator, then it'll post bill and vote data using the RemoteCongress.Client library.
+The data seeder will parse included xml files to generate public private key pairs for each senator, then it'll submit signed bill and vote data using the RemoteCongress.Client library.

 Once run you should be able to use the api to search through votes and bills.
 All the persisted data is immutable, signed and verified.
-The data you receive back from the api is signed and can be verified with the packaged hash, and public key.
+The data you receive back from the api is signed and can be verified with the packaged encrypted hash, and public key.

 ### Using a cli interface to interact with the platform